VeerpalKaur1511/VeerpalKaurBookStore/VeerpalKaurBookStore/Readme.txt

-then i added new file under viewmodels and modify my code... then i add code to data... then i added add-migration AddProductToDb ...which makes this folder 20231120213543_addProductToDb... then update database
+then i added new file under viewmodels and modify my code... then i add code to data... then i added add-migration AddProductToDb ...which makes this folder (20231120213543_addProductToDb...) then update database

-then i added  add-migration addValidationToProduct ...which makes this folder20231120214533_addValidationToProduct then update database
+then i added  add-migration addValidationToProduct ...which makes this folder (20231120214533_addValidationToProduct..) then update database

 then io addded new class and interface named productrepositry nd iproductrepositry